collegiumv/cv_jekyll/pages/academics/courses/hons-3199-dr-bobilev.md

 ---
-title: Readings in Consciousness: The Mind and The Brain | HONS 3199
+title: Readings in Consciousness - The Mind and The Brain | HONS 3199
 layout: page
 ---